jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
 We all must wait for a connection.

 Today Americans and Canadians are bored.
-We have nothing to do, no story to live.
+The ladder to the Internet Age is hidden with consumer advertisements or blocked by Deathstar rules in dense employment and product contractors.
+Going around in circles, we have nothing to do, no story to live.
 We're extras told to be consumers and employees with no goal to achieve, no glory to earn.

 We're waiting to re-connect with a fun, challenging, happy life.